julioespin/julioespin.github.io/Healthcare_Analysis.md

 We notice that each patient is assigned as having few, average, or many procedures.

 The question that was initially asked was to find the relationship between the number of lab procedures and the time spent in the hospital.
-I used the following SQL statement to get the that data.
+I modified the existing SQL statement to get the that data.

 <img src="images/Healthcare_Analyisis_procedure_avgtime.png"/>
 <img src="images/Healthcare_Analyisis_procedure_avgtime_results.png"/>